Could electron-top interactions spoil the measurement of the Higgs trilinear? -A quantitative estimate at future lepton colliders-: SMEFT fits

 Finally we notice how the green bars, obtained with the full set of observables but without the $Zh$ cross-section, are essentially identical to the blue ones.
 This shows, on one hand, how Higgstrahlung does not play a role in constraining $eett$ operators, and, on the other hand, why we should not expect these operators to impact the extraction of the Higgs trilinear, as indeed we observe numerically.

 Finally, allowing all top- and electrophilic interactions, as described in Section~\ref{sec:UVandRelatedStructures}, we arrive at the more conservative bound $\delta\kappa_3 \lesssim$ 23\%.
 This is comparable with the 25\% bound described in Ref.~\cite{Maura:2025rpe}, when assuming a $U(2)^5$ symmetry with a dominance of the 3rd generation.\footnote{This seems reasonable given the fact that EWPOs play a crucial role in this fit.
 In the third-generation dominance scenario the coupling to electrons is suppressed, but the precision on $Z\to \tau\tau$ observables is comparable.
-What is suppressed is the contribution from fermion pair production above the $Z$ resonance, which is likely a contributing factor in the (still mild) loss of sensitivity.} Nevertheless, the number stays small, showing again the already described stability in measuring $\kappa_3$, when opening up the considered setting.
+What is suppressed is the contribution from fermion pair production above the $Z$ resonance, which is likely a contributing factor in the (still mild) loss of sensitivity.} This drop can be traced back to the four lepton operators, mainly $\left[\mathcal{O}_{ee}\right]_{1111}$ in combination with one more four lepton operator, as we only include one observable ($R_e$) constraining these operators.
+Nevertheless, the number remains small, showing again the already described stability in measuring $\kappa_3$, when opening up the considered setting.